carnesen/cli/README.md

   // ^^ Type 'string' is not assignable to type 'number | undefined' })
 ```

+#### allowedValues
+(Optional) Only available for `typeName = 'string' | 'number'`.
+An array of values that are valid for this option.
+If any other value is supplied, the CLI prints an error message and usage text.

 ### leaf({commandName, description, options, action})
 A factory for creating commands that comprise a CLI.
 It returns the passed object with an additional property `commandType` set to a unique identifier.
 The `commandType` property is used internally to discriminate between "leaf" and "branch" commands.
 See the [advanced TypeScript docs](https://www.typescriptlang.org/docs/handbook/advanced-types.html) for more information on discriminated unions.